floweredscarf/su25/labs/lab15/index.md

 Define a *fully connected* `DisjointSets` object as one in which `connected` returns `true` for any arguments, due to prior calls to `union`.

-> We have not directly discussed `connected` yet, but you think about how this could
+> We have not directly discussed `connected` yet, but you should think about how this could
 > be implemented.
 How could we use the `find` operation to check if two different
 > elements are part of the same set.